About Schedule Topics Submit Paper Hotel Why Austin Austin Sponsors Contact Register →

 Texas Advanced Nuclear Energy Office

-Established by House Bill 14, TANEO is charged with leading Texas toward a balanced energy future through innovative nuclear generation.
+House Bill 14 directs TANEO lead Texas to a balanced energy future with innovative nuclear generation.
 It administers the $350 million Texas Advanced Nuclear Development Fund — one of the largest state-level nuclear investment programs in the country.

 HB 14 — $350M Fund